Dr Darren C Greenwood

 Profile

-I have sat on the Editorial Board for a number of journals including British Journal of Nutrition, BMC Medicine and the International Journal of Obesity.
-I am a member of the Scientific Advisory Committee on Nutrition (SACN), providing independent scientific advice on nutrition and related health matters to Public Health England and other UK government organisations.
-I also contribute to a number of SACN working groups, including joint work with Diabetes UK, maternal health, and methods development, and the UK Nutrition and Health Claims Committee (UKNHCC), providing scientific advice to the UK government on the substantiation of scientific evidence underpinning nutrition and health claims.
-I am currently the Director of the World Health Organization Collaborating Centre for Nutritional Epidemiology.
+Darren is on the Editorial Board for a number of journals including the International Journal of Obesity and BMC Medicine.
+He is a member of the Scientific Advisory Committee on Nutrition (SACN), providing independent scientific advice on nutrition and related health matters to the Department of Health and Social Care and other UK government organisations.
+He also contributes to a number of SACN working groups, including joint work with Diabetes UK, maternal health, and currently chairs the methods development working group.
+Darren is also a member of the UK Nutrition and Health Claims Committee (UKNHCC), providing scientific advice to the UK government on the substantiation of scientific evidence underpinning nutrition and health claims.
+He was recently the Director of the World Health Organization Collaborating Centre for Nutritional Epidemiology and is currently joint lead for REF UoA2 at the university.

 Responsibilities